-Cue the arrival of 2025, when BT is planning a full switch off for PSTN and ISDN services.
+Cue the arrival of 2025, when Openreach is planning a full switch off for PSTN and ISDN services.
 Read on as we discuss why it’s happening, what it means for you, and how to minimise disruption.

-What is the BT PSTN switch off?
+What is the Openreach PSTN switch off?

 PSTN stands for the Public Switched Telephone Network, often referred to as a standard telephone line.
 Traditionally, it was the most commonly used technology for phones which require one device, one number and one conversation per line.
 It’s also the kind of phone line used for dial-up connectivity in the early days of the internet.

 ISDN is the slightly more advanced technology that provides digital transmission of voice and data.
 The main advantage is that it allows more than one channel, so you can integrate it with a PBX system where multiple employees are using the line simultaneously.